Request a Call

 4. Meeting Medicare and Medicaid meaningful use requirements.
 With a certified EHR system, a physician’s office can access certain incentives issued by the federal government.

-5. Improved billing and scheduling.
+5. Improved billing and scheduling operations.
 When a billing process is integrated with an EHR, it becomes a comprehensive platform.
 There is no need to enter data manually and repeatedly, and the risk of payment miscalculation is reduced.

 2. Patient support.
 Patients can receive educational materials from their physicians through the EHR and enter data themselves using online questionnaires and home monitoring devices.